boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/strip.md

 # Stripe

-Stripe is an online payment platform that allows businesses to securely process and manage customer transactions over the Internet.
+Stripe is an online payment platform that enables businesses to securely process and manage customer transactions over the Internet.

 ## Grab Credentials

 1. Log in to your Stripe account.
-2. Click Settings in the top-right.
+2. Click on Settings in the top right corner.
-3. Go to Developers from the top menu.
+3. Navigate to Developers in the top menu.
 4. Choose "API Keys".
-5. In "Standard Keys", click "Reveal test key" beside the Secret Key.
+5. Under "Standard Keys", click on "Reveal test key" next to the Secret Key.
-6. Note down the `API_secret_key` for configuring `secrets.toml`.
+6. Make a note of the `API_secret_key` for configuring `secrets.toml`.

 ## Connection Properties

-In the YAML file, the configuration section contains the following properties:
+The configuration section in the YAML file includes the following properties:

 ```yaml
 Connectorname: Stripe